Nexosis/nexosis.github.io/_tutorials/titanic.md

  <h3 id="results" class="jumptarget">Results</h3>
  Now that the model has been created, is it any good?
 The Session results will contain metrics and the results of an internal test set.

- 1. In the Sessions folder in the Nexosis Collections, click `GET /sessions/:sessionId/results`
+ 1. Open the Sessions folder and click `GET /sessions/:sessionId/results`
  <img src="/assets/img/tutorials/titanic-postman12.png" alt="Session Results" style="padding: 10px;" class="img-responsive">
 2. Click Params and paste the unique session ID for `sessionId` Value.
 > **Note:** Your session ID can be found on the previous Postman tab.
 For this example, the `sessionId` is `0161301c-4d30-422d-9ebb-e4a60671714e`.